Intervention

 Often, simply talking openly and honestly about the substance abuse issue at hand can be the event that convinces them to take action and seek help.
 This understanding can also pay dividends during treatment since treatment is always more effective if the patient understands and agrees with the need for it.

-Working with an inpatient or intensive outpatient treatment facility like Infinite Recovery can also be incredibly helpful in both treating the physical and psychological addiction, as well as helping to determine any possible root cause for abusive tendencies.
-They can help you work through your substance abuse in a healthy way that facilitates long-term success.
+Working with an inpatient or intensive outpatient treatment center like Infinite Recovery can be incredibly helpful in both treating the physical and psychological addiction, as well as helping to determine any possible root cause for abusive tendencies.
+We can help you work through your substance abuse in a healthy way that facilitates long-term success.

 Sources: